twoerd/large_cast_rpg/README.md

 Before the clusters are resolved, the ranged attacks are resolved.
 Each unit of unengaged bowmen that has moved 0 or 1 space during the movement phase chooses their target.
-The bowmen, their target, and every space between them must be open terrain.
-Range is counted with the bowmen in space 0, and the distance of the target must be equal or less than the range of the bowmen.
-The strength of the bowmen and of their target is determined.
-Losses are calculated as a fraction of the bowmen unit's size according to the table below.
+The bowmen's target and every space between them and the target must be open terrain, though the bowmen can be in closed terrain themselves.
+Range is counted with the bowmen in space 0 and the distance of the target must be equal or less than the range of the bowmen.
+The strength of the bowmen and of their target is determined, then losses are calculated as a fraction of the bowmen unit's size according to the table below.

 | Range | Bowmen win roll | Target wins roll |
 |:-----:|:---------------:|:----------------:|